sabszh/cds_vis/assignments/A1/README.md

 ## Installation
 1. Clone the repository: git clone <https://github.com/sabszh/cds_vis/tree/main/assignments/A1>

-2. Install the required dependencies: pip install -r requirements.txt
+2. Install the required dependencies: bash setup.sh

 ## Usage
 1. Ensure your images are stored in a folder.